ParisaMousavi/AutomotiveFunctionalSafetyCompliance/matlab.md

 ### Training a model from scratch

 For developing a model we can use Convolutional neural network (CNN) and we can identify handwritting when a person write a digit.
 The second thing that we need is the data, the models use data to learn some thing.
 More data precizer is the model.
-One possibility is MNIST dtse
+One possibility is MNIST dataset.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMDQwMDU5NDYsLTEzNDk4NDUyMjYsMT
+eyJoaXN0b3J5IjpbLTIxNTk5NTUzNCwtMTM0OTg0NTIyNiwxOD
-g1NDkwMjksMTkwMTk5MDc1M119
+U0OTAyOSwxOTAxOTkwNzUzXX0=
 -->